johndunne2019/pands-project/README.md

 **Intro_Fisher_Iris.py**

 Please note- this script must be run while command prompt/cmder is in full screen mode to view all data.
 This script is intended to give a short introduction to the data set to the user.
 I have started this script drawing on the reading of an example of an analysis into the data set that I found online at this link: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/.
 The pandas module is imported and pandas.read is used to read the csv file directly from my repository.
 I have used header=0 to set the first row of data as the header for the output.
 I have used dataframe.head() function within pandas to return the first 10 rows of data as output when the script is run.
 I have entered the parameter 10 as the default parameter for dataframe.head()is 5.
 I have also printed a sentence to the screen to inform the user that the first 10 rows of the data set have been displayed.
 I have used the dataframe.tail() function to show the last ten rows of the data set and in a similar way I have printed a sentence to inform the user they are the last ten rows of the data set.
 I have revisited and added the dataframe.shape function within pandas to tell the user the number of rows and columns in the data set.
+I also added the dataframe.sample() function to return a random sample of rows from the data set and I entered the parameter 10 here to have 10 random rows returned to the user.

 **Mean_Fisher_Iris.py**